alisw/AliPhysics/PWG/EMCAL/README.txt

-/*! \page READMEemcfw The EMCAL Analysis framework
+/*! \page READMEemcfw The EMCAL and Jet Analysis framework

 The EMCAL framework consists of three parts: